StevenReitsma/stevenreitsma.github.io/_posts/2021-01-11-secure-ml-model-apis-with-seldon-and-bentoml.markdown

       jwksUri: "https://idp.local/auth/realms/ML/.well-known/jwks.json"
 ```

-Now, all requests that pass through the `api` namespace (where our ingress gateway is located) are required to have a valid JWT.
+Now, all requests that pass through the `example-model` namespace (where our model is located) are required to have a valid JWT.
 Without a valid JWT, the request is rejected with a `401` HTTP error.

 It is the responsibility of the client application to go through the proper OIDC flow to obtain a token.